DJWOMS/GSpot/backend/channels/README.md

 ## Errors
 If you saw in the console
 `network rabbitmq_net declared as external, but could not be found`,  you need to repeat  <a href="#installation"> the first paragraph of the instruction </a>
+`ERROR: The Compose file './docker-compose.yml' is invalid because: networks.rabbitmq_net value Additional properties are not allowed ('name' was unexpected)`